Want to know what our academic interns do?

 academic internships.
 On the application form you will choose one of the

-“tracks” listed at the bottom of the page.
+“tracks” listed on the right-hand side of the page.
 Each track has a separate web

 page with more detailed information such as sample internships and core course